Rfishernc/Shotz/README.md

 localhost:9999
 ```
 * Use the time of day buttons to filter locations by shoot time.
 Typing in the search bar will filter locations to match the search text in either address or name.
+* clicking on a movie card will filter locations to only those where the selected movies were filmed.
+Select the go back button to return to viewing all movies.